Home

 Torn rotator cuff problems account for the vast majority of shoulder-related complaints in this day and age.
 According to the American Association of Orthopedic Surgeons, between 1998 and 2004 over 5 million patient visits were made to physicians for a rotator cuff problem.

-This will only increase...
+This number will only continue to increase...

 Remember in the shoulder anatomy section that the rotator cuff is made up of from the convergence of the four muscles in the shoulder that serve to stabilize and provide funtion to the shoulder: the supraspanitous, infraspinatous, subscapularis and the teres minor.